Sunset Sonoma Coast wildflowers, California

 Bodega Bay

-Iconic California Highway 1 runs the entire length, with numerous places to pull off for enjoying the view.
+Iconic California Highway 1 runs the entire length, with numerous places to pull off to enjoy the view.
 The most dramatic view can be had just north of the state park.
 Here the highway switchbacks high up a headland.
-The entire coast all the way to Point Reyes is visible from this point.
+The entire coast to Point Reyes is visible from this point.
 Sonoma Coast State Park is comprised of several scenic sand beaches and rugged headlands.
 Being a close drive to San Francisco the park sees a large number of visitors from the metropolitan area.
 Bodega Bay, being the hub for all the activities, also has the claim to fame for having Alfred Hitchcock’s The Birds filmed there.
 I couldn’t identify any of the set locations on my visit though.
 I was too preoccupied with delicious Oyster Po Boy sandwiches from Fisherman’s Cove a local seafood venue.

 California Highway 1 Sonoma CoastHighway 1 along the Sonoma Coast #60421 Purchase

 Aside from the beaches and wonderful restaurants Sonoma Coast is a great location for watching migrating whales.
 While admiring the view from a bluff a local man pointed out to me a group making their way north.
 They were a fair distance off and hard to see even with binoculars.
 I had never seen whales, despite living many years in proximity to the coast, so this was pretty exciting.
-Goat Rock to the north has some of the most dramatic scenery, and is a bit of an oddity.
-This headland was quarried back in the 1920’s to provide building material for burgeoning San Francisco.
-As a result Goat Rock in its present state looks more like a detached sea stack.
+Goat Rock to the north has some of the most dramatic scenery and is a bit of an oddity.
+This headland was quarried back in the 1920s to provide building material for burgeoning San Francisco.
+As a result, Goat Rock in its present state looks more like a detached sea stack.

 Sonoma Coast sunset CaliforniaSunset, Sonoma Coast California #60303 Purchase